tingyu215/SECLA/README.md

 You can download the dictionary I made for Celebrity Together [here](https://drive.google.com/drive/folders/1GSZrpFgS9Yv1274kXpGOIA1B4Z3fhnAL?usp=sharing).

-    mkdir CelebrityTo # make the dir and copy the dict in it
+    mkdir CelebrityTo # make the dir and download the dict there

 ## Train